orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Test: none (Firewall action)
 This allows you to defend against Attack actions, and may be taken at any time.
 Whenever you make a defense test against a Matrix Action, add your Willpower to the dice pool (or add it again if it’s already in there).
 When you take this action, your Initiative Score is reduced by 10, but the effects last for the rest of the Combat Turn.

+##### GARBAGE IN/GARBAGE OUT (COMPLEX ACTION)
+Marks Required: 3
+Test: Software + Logic [Sleaze] vs. Logic + Firewall

+This allows a decker to “cross the wires” of a single device, confusing its input and output commands.Only a single input can be changed to correspond to a single output—devices can’t be reprogrammed whole- sale or made to act in a manner outside of their original design through Garbage In/Garbage Out.
+For example, a smartgun-enabled firearm could be reprogrammed so that every time the fire command is given (through either pulling the trigger or DNI), the clip—or even the magazine—ejects.
+An elevator could be reprogrammed to go to the 23rd floor instead of the lobby, but a decker can’t override its basic safety protocols since that would require multiple commands.
+Gamemasters have final say in what can and cannot be reprogrammed, but the rule of thumb should be “a single keystroke” of activity or the inversion of a binary relationship—the “friend or foe” recognition program in a smart safety system, for example.
+Rebooting the device restores the code to its proper state.

 ##### GRID HOP (COMPLEX ACTION)
 Marks Required: none
 Test: none (Data Processing action)